marqant-lab/auth-graphql/docs/AnyModelAuthenticatable.md

 It is very easy to do, just simply follow these steps.

-For example you create Model 'Worker' (table `worker`) and want to authenticate with this model.
+For example you create Model 'Worker' (table `workers`) and want to authenticate with this model.

 #### 1st step